Bolton Wanderers F.C.: Rivalries and supporters

 Bolton Wanderers Supporters' Association (BWSA) is the official supporters' association of Bolton Wanderers Football Club.
 The Supporters' Association was formed in 1992, on the initiative of a fan, Peter Entwistle.
 Later that year the Directors of the football club, satisfied that the Association had proven itself to be organised and responsible, officially recognised Bolton Wanderers Supporters' Association as the club's supporters' group.

 In 1997, shortly after the move from Burnden Park to the Reebok Stadium, the BWSA accepted the invitation from the football club to hold its monthly meetings at the new stadium.
-The University of Bolton Stadium has continued to be their venue ever since.
+The Toughsheet Community Stadium has continued to be their venue ever since.
 In the year 2000, the Association expanded significantly when its invitation to affiliate was accepted by Bolton Wanderers supporters groups in other parts of Britain, and also by groups around the world.
 All of these foreign groups have come on board to become independent, but integral, parts of the official Bolton Wanderers supporters' family.
 Requests for affiliated status continue to be received regularly from other places around the world where Wanderers fans find themselves gather together.

-Historically Bolton's traditional rivals were near neighbours Bury, though due to limited league meetings and Bury's expulsion from the Football League in August 2019 the rivalry has lessened considerably.
-The club also has traditional rivalries with fellow Lancashire clubs Blackburn Rovers and Preston North End, as all three sides are separated by less than fifteen miles and are all founder members of the Football League.
-More recently, Bolton have developed an enmity with Wigan Athletic, whose fans generally regard Bolton as their main rivals.
-Wigan eventually became known as Bolton biggest rivals, and crowd trouble marred the 16 October 2021 meeting between the two clubs.
-A study in 2021 found that the Bolton/Wigan rivalry was the most competitive in all of English Football history, with both teams having an identical record against each other at the time.
-Bolton fans also maintain a mutual dislike with the fans of nearby Burnley, Oldham Athletic, Tranmere Rovers, and the more distant Wolverhampton Wanderers.
+Historically Bolton's traditional rivals are near neighbours Bury.
+The club also has traditional rivalries with fellow Lancashire clubs Blackburn Rovers and Burnley as both sides are separated by less than 20 miles and are all founder members of the Football League.

-According to a survey conducted in August 2019 entitled 'The League of Love and Hate', Bolton supporters named Manchester United, Blackburn Rovers, Wigan Athletic, Oldham Athletic and Bury as their biggest rivals.
+Rivalries between Wigan Athletic, Bury and Burnley stretch back to the 1980s when they were with Bolton in the then Third Division.
+Bolton's biggest ever rival are Manchester United who have been rivals with each other since the 1958 FA Cup Final, which Bolton won 2-0.
+The rivalries between Blackburn Rovers and Tranmere Rovers stretch back to the 1990s when Tranmere beat Bolton in the 1991 Football League Third Division play-off final and when Bolton beat Blackburn 2-1 in the 1995-96 season to secure their first ever Premier League win.